DarawanOmar/DarawanOmar/README.md

 # 💫 About Me:
 I'm a dedicated full-stack web developer with two years of experience, primarily focused on Next.js and JavaScript.
-I thrive on creating robust web applications and have successfully developed projects like inventory management systems.
+I thrive on creating robust web applications.

 ## 🌐 Socials: